Welcome to Goddard Vets Caterham

 Despite its large size, this practice retains the personal touch you would expect from a smaller practice giving you and your pet the individual service you deserve.
 Although one of the newest members of the Goddard Veterinary Group family, this well-established Caterham practice has been serving the local community for many years.

-The practice is fully-equipped to care for you and your pet with our excellent on-site facilities, to allow for a range of healthcare services from general health consultations, pet dentistry, to more advanced services, such as blood testing, x-rays and routine operations.
+The practice is fully equipped to care for your pet with our excellent on-site facilities, allowing a range of healthcare services from general health consultations, pet dentistry, to more advanced services, such as blood testing, x-rays, and routine operations to be performed.

 This branch is accredited by the Royal College of Veterinary Surgeons (RCVS), following a diligent assessment the RCVS is satisfied that we maintain the highest standards of veterinary care.

 Great news!
 We can now offer video consultations and online chat via Petsapp.
 Download now to connect with us, for more information click here.

 Official Veterinarians are able to issue Animal Health Certificates enabling you to travel with your pet.
 There are a number of requirements that must be met before travel, so we recommend getting in touch with your local practice as early as possible if you might need your pet to travel abroad.

 Our laboratory offers a rapid and efficient service with fast turnaround of results.
 Many branches have state-of-the-art in-house equipment for an even faster service.
 In addition to testing for the disease in an unwell patient, we also offer screening tests before your pet undergoes an anaesthetic to ensure that we identify any previously unknown problems, helping us to ensure the anaesthetic is as safe as possible.

 Certificate Holders & Advanced Practitioners